OokTech/TW5-Bob/Configuration.md

 - `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
 If relative it is relative to `wikiPathBase`.
-- `filePathRoot` is the root folder where external files are served.
-If you want to use an external image from your computer in your wiki than you need to set this to a parent folder of where the pictures are.
-If none is given than local files aren't served.
 - `pluginsPath` is the path to the plugins folder if you are using the as a plugin library.
 If relative it is relative to `wikiPathBase`.
 - `themesPath` is the path to the folder where you have your themes.
 If